GPU-accelerated molecular dynamics simulations for studying protein dynamics and stability Learn more

 Energy monitoring

-The simulation reports potential energy, kinetic energy, and temperature at regular intervals.
+The native state_data.csv log reports step, time, potential energy, kinetic energy, total energy, and temperature at regular intervals.
 Stable simulations show:

 - Potential energy fluctuating around a constant value (not drifting)